UNDERGRADUATE NEUROSCIENCE SOCIETY

 Many NSP labs welcome undergraduate students as active participants in research.
 Students may volunteer to gain research experience, or may work for course credit.
 Paid hourly positions are available in some labs, particularly in the summer.

-Students should directly contact faculty members to ask about opportunities.
+Students should contact faculty members directly to ask about opportunities.

 FUN is an organization dedicated to promoting.education in neuroscience at the undergraduate level though the provision of supportive funding and information, such as travel awards, teaching awards, newsletters and workshops.